section-engineering-education/engineering-education/content/articles/scrollable-components-in-jetpack-compose/index.md

 ![Scrollable list](vertical-list.png)

-Unlike in imperative programming, decrarative programming is quite simple in terms of the number of steps required and the logic implemented.
+Unlike imperative programming, declarative programming is quite simple in terms of the number of steps required and the logic implemented.

-### Grouping items with stickyHeaders
+### Grouping items with Sticky Headers
-In the following example, we'll be creating a scrollable list of items that will be grouped together with a sticky header.
-Each header will be identified by the first character of the elemements in a common group.
-This way, each group will have its own header.
+In the following example, we'll be creating a scrollable list of items that will be grouped with a sticky header.
+Each header will be identified by the first character of the elements in a common group.
+This way, each group will have its header.

-Its called sticky headers because the it is pinned to the top of the list when the user scrolls down.
+It is called sticky headers because it is pinned to the top of the list when the user scrolls down.

 The code below is an advancement of the [previous example](#iv-display-a-scrollable-list-of-items).